keyvan-amiri/PGTNet/conversion/README.md

    `pip install scikit-learn`
    `conda install pytorch torchvision torchaudio cudatoolkit=11.3 -c pytorch` (Use suitable version depending on your hardware, see: [Installation Guide](https://pytorch.org/get-started/locally/)
    `pip install torch-geometric`
 6. In `conversion` directory there is another directory called `raw_dataset`.
 Download the relevant dataset and copy it into `raw_dataset`.
 All datasets are publicly available at [the 4TU Research Data repository](https://data.4tu.nl/categories/13500?categories=13503).
-Name of the dataset should be the same value assigned to a variable called `dataset_name`  in the relevant configuration (.yml).
+Name of the dataset must be the same one that is assigned to a variable called `dataset_name`  in the relevant configuration (.yml).
 7. Run the`GTconvertor.py`  file using the relevant configuration file.
 For instance: `python GTconvertor.py bpic15m1.yaml` The resultant graph dataset will be saved in a seperate folder for each event log in a directory called `transformation`.